 2. Makes You Second Guess Your Health

-When you constantly use a fitness tracker, you could start second guessing your health and fitness to such an extent that some
+When you constantly use a fitness tracker, you could start second guessing your health and fitness to such an extent that some problems might seem more worse than they actually are.

 For instance, if you’ve not had a proper night’s rest but have no way to realize it, you’ll just go about your day in the usual manner.
 However, if you’ve been made aware of the fact that you’ve slept badly by a fitness tracker, you could find yourself fixating on your lack of sleep.
 Once the negative placebo effect kicks in, you’ll start feeling even more groggy and tired.